ergoplatform/ergodocs/docs/dev/Integration/guide.md

 - Get their *binary representations* of utxos via `/utxo/byIdBinary/{boxId}`

-Finally, construct the payment transaction like:
+Finally, construct the payment transaction like this:

 ```
 {